kuhchung/kuhchung.github.io/pages/hunters-notes/Qurupeco.md

 Sandy Plains: Area 4

 ## I love Qurupeco
 Seriously, it's so cute.
 What the bloody hell even is Kut-Ku?
 Skull like bird with seashell ears doing stupid beak slams.
 Meanwhile, the Qurupeco is beautifully scaled, green and majestic, with a nice long beak that it holds high with its chest puffed out.
+And that happy wiggle dance, omg!

 Also, having Qurupeco summon a higher ranked monster to invade your hunt is a FANTASTIC, immersive mechanic to foreshadow what you will fight later!